ioppermann/modjpeg-nginx/README.md

 ## Acknowledgement

-This module is heavily inspired by the image filter module with insights from
+This module is heavily inspired by the nginx image filter module with insights from
 ["Emiller’s Guide To Nginx Module Development"](https://www.evanmiller.org/nginx-modules-guide.html) and the